fischerdavis/MERNShoppingCart/README.md

 # MERN Shopping Cart 🛒

 The MERN Shopping cart is a mobile and web friendly MERN Stack app that is an e-commerce app that allows users to view a list of items, view item details and add items their cart.
-Items added to their cart will be cached in the users browser in the case they don't make an immediate purchase and come back on a later date.
+Items added to their cart will be persisted in the users browser in the case they don't make an immediate purchase and come back on a later date.

 ## How to run:
 1. First you will need to make a new cluster on MongoDB.